Description

 To use the DrawModelInstanced

-containing the transforms for each instance of the model.
-This allows you to specify the position, rotation, and scale for each instance.
+containing the transformation matrices for each instance of the model.

 Example